the-technat/kubernetes-cluster-factory/README.md

 This method uses the official [terraform-aws-eks](https://github.com/terraform-aws-modules/terraform-aws-eks) module to deploy an EKS cluster using a minimal config.

 This method has some sane defaults for cluster installation:
-- KMS encryption is disabled everywhere (due to problematic ownership + not needed for lab purposes)
+- KMS encryption is explicitly disabled(due to problematic ownership + not needed for lab purposes)
 - everything is fully HA (except the NAT gateways)
 - we use `x86_64` nodes (could easily be changed to `amd64`)
 - AWS SSM is enabled for the nodes

+#### Workflow
+Once the workflow is finished you can do the following:
+- Login to your AWS account
+- Find the IAM User named like the cluster
+- Regenerate the access key for this user
+- Use this user/credentials for the rest of your lab session
+- The terraform code used to deploy the cluster including the backend configuration can be found in the state bucket

+To delete a cluster it's simple:
+- remove all your local files (not the ones on s3!)
+- hit the deletion workflow

 And some prerequisites are also required:
-- (if possible) a dedicated AWS account
+- an AWS account
-- IAM user with admin privileges to create dedicated tinkering users
-- state bucket in a region (created manually)
+- an OIDC provider for Github Actions
+- an IAM role with a trust-policy so that this repository can assume it
+- a S3 bucket for state
 - [account-nuker](https://github.com/the-technat/account-nuker) that regurarly nukes left-over resources

 ## Known-issues